Louiszk/ADASv0/README.md

 # Automated Design of Agentic Systems

-First version just overwriting the whole target system file in each iteration.
+Third version with multiple tools to design the system

 ## Quick Setup